jerilynzheng/al-folio/_projects/onomatic.markdown

 Features:

-1. Sound: Proper pronunciation of word, definition, example usages in every language
+1. <mark>Sound</mark>: Proper pronunciation of word, definition, example usages in every language
-2. Lessons: Sets of words used in specific scenarios
+2. <mark>Lessons</mark>: Sets of words used in specific scenarios
-3. Games: Users can play engaging word games to remember
+3. <mark>Games</mark>: Users can play engaging word games to remember
-4. Mnemonic: Memory devices, recorded: acronyms, patterns, songs, word associations between different languages, word roots
+4. <mark>Mnemonic</mark>: Memory devices, recorded: acronyms, patterns, songs, word associations between different languages, word roots
-5. Personalization: User can add their own ideas to any of the other features and create their own sets
+5. <mark>Personalization</mark>: User can add their own ideas to any of the other features and create their own sets

 On each card, you can hear the word, hear a sentence with the word, and toggle back and forth between languages.
 Users can also create their own lessons, with all of the same features available to them.
 Additionally, users can jot down notes on the word or memory devices, either by recording their cues or typing them.
 Users create accounts to track progress on their favorite sets and follow lesson plans.

 If comparing Onomatic to existing systems, this application takes existing elements from Duolingo and Quizlet, such as flashcards and language learning.
-However, it adds additional features tailored towards introductory language learners focusing on vocabulary.
-Onomatic will also provide a core feature allowing for users to record their own audio for phrases, sentences, definitions, and more.
+However, it adds additional features tailored towards introductory language learners focusing on <mark>vocabulary</mark>.
+Onomatic will also provide a core feature allowing for users to <mark>record their own audio</mark> for phrases, sentences, definitions, and more.
 Each user-created audio recording will come with information about where the speaker comes from and what type of accent or dialect is used by the speaker.